marianogitlab/create-library/README.md

 To verify if the tool works, please follow the above steps.
 If it works as expected, you should see a basic home page when you open the development server in your browser.

-If you encounter any issues or have questions, feel free to reach out to us.
+If you encounter any issues or have questions contact me:

 🧪contact: m.deluca.virtualspace@gmail.com